 Becoming a Medical Assistant (MA) is definitely a fulfilling career move.
 The job market for MA's is trending upwards.
 The generalist nature of the job prepares you for advancement into a number of different fields.
 What's not to like?
-Well, you might be worried that the program itself will be too time intensive.
+Well, you might be worried that the program itself will take too much time to complete.
 Not everyone can afford to rearrange years of their lives to pursue a new career.
 Fortunately, MA programs tend to be on the shorter side.
 No two MA programs are exactly the same, but here's roughly what you should expect.

 Your core classes will consist of everything you need to know to be a successful MA.
 These will involve both classroom learning and practical lab exercises and will take up the bulk of your time in an MA program.
 There is a lot of information to take in here, so you're looking at hundreds of hours of study over the course of a few months.
 This sounds overwhelming out of context, but the way classes are spread out is very similar to traditional schooling.
 As long as you keep up with your coursework, you'll have nothing to worry about.